Tensor Graphical Lasso (TeraLasso): Validation on synthetic data

-We first compared our proposed TG-ISTA implementation of TeraLasso to the original BiGLasso algorithm proposed in \cite{kalaitzis2013bigraphical}.
-Note that the BiGLasso algorithm only applies when the diagonal elements of $\Omega$ are known, so it cannot strictly be considered to solve the general BiGLasso or TeraLasso objectives.
-Figure \ref{Fig:ConvBIG} shows comparative convergence speeds on various random ER graph estimation scenario.
-Observe that TeraLasso's ability to efficiently exploit the Kronecker sum structure to obtain computational and memory savings allows it to quickly converge to the optimal solution, while the alternating-minimization based BiGLasso algorithm is impractically slow.
-All computation was timed on a 4-core, 64 bit, 2.5GHz CPU system using Matlab 2016b.

-To confirm the geometric convergence prediction in Section \ref{sec:conv} for the TG-ISTA implementation, we generate Kronecker sum inverse covariance graphs and plotted the Frobenius norm between the inverse covariance iterates $\Omega_t$ and the optimal point $\Omega^*$.
-For simplicity, we set the $\Psi_k$ to be random ER graphs (see above) with $d_k$ edges where $d_1 = \dots = d_K$.
-We determine the best value for $\rho_k = \rho$ using cross validation.
-Figure \ref{Fig:Conv} shows the results as a function of iteration, for a variety of $d_k$ and $K$ configurations.
+To verify the geometric convergence of the TG-ISTA implementation (Theorem \ref{thm:conv} in the supplement), we generated Kronecker sum inverse covariance graphs and plotted the Frobenius norm between the inverse covariance iterates $\Omega_t$ and the optimal point $\Omega^*$.
+We set the $\Psi_k$ to be random ER graphs with $d_k$ edges where $d_1 = \dots = d_K$, and determined the value for $\rho_k = \rho$ using cross validation.
+Figure \ref{Fig:Conv} shows the results as a function of iteration, for a variety of $d_k$ and $K$ configurations and the $\ell$1 convex regularization.
+Figure \ref{Fig:ConvNon} in Supplement \ref{supp:nonconvalg} repeats these experiments with the nonconvex SCAD and MCP penalties, using the same random seed.
 For comparison, the statistical error of the optimal point is also shown, as optimizing beyond this level provides reduced benefit.
 As predicted, linear or better convergence to the global optimum is observed.
-Overall, the small number of iterations combined with the low computational cost per iteration confirm the algorithmic efficiency of the TG-ISTA implementation of TeraLasso.
+The small number of iterations combined with the low computational cost per iteration confirm the algorithmic efficiency of the TG-ISTA implementation of TeraLasso.
+Additional numerical experiments demonstrating fast convergence on larger scale problems are given in Section \ref{supp:compcomp} of the supplement.